35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 Residential floorspace has also been increased by about 40% and makes up a similar perecentage of the total \[CHECK].
 This, though, this will only result in a relatively small increase of about 189 units of housing, with most of the extra floorspace being used to accommodate a second staircase, as required by new building-safety regulations, post Grenfell. **^x2ii**

+These floorspace increases will be accommodated by making the development much taller and denser.
+The residential blocks will rise by between one and thirteen storeys, with six blocks growing to between 37 and 39 storeys.
+The also already consented hotel would more than double in size .

+**[IMAGE** -Increase in heights]

+### The viability catch

+ *Grant has been awarded to the scheme, allowing 17% (by habitable room) affordable housing in the next tranche of 1,000 homes to be provided as 150 social rent homes, equivalent to 20% at a tenure compliant level (c.9% across the whole scheme).*

+**[SCREENSHOT** -DRAFT S106 SHOWING GRANT]